Bachelor of Arts (BA) Degree with a Major in the Study of Women, Gender, and Sexuality

 Core Requirements

-Select 1 course from 3 of the 4 following fields (see course lists below):9
+Select 1 course from each of the following fields (see course lists below):6

 Critical Race